Entity

 - It can range from being a Named Entity (e.g., "Paris," "Albert Einstein") to being an Unnamed Entity (e.g., an unnamed animal in a forest).

-- It can range from being a Composite Entity (e.g., a complex system with many sub-entities) to being a Simple Entity (e.g., an isolated object).
+- It can range from being a Composite Entity (e.g., a complex system with many sub-entities) to being a Simple Entity (e.g., an isolated object), depending on its entity structural complexity.

-- It can range from being a Domain-Specific Entity (e.g., a legal entity or a biological species) to being a General Entity with broad applicability.
+- It can range from being a Domain-Specific Entity (e.g., a legal entity or a biological species) to being a General Entity with broad applicability, depending on its entity domain scope.

 - ...